 Yes, Medicare Part B may cover medically necessary transportation ordered by a doctor, and Medicare Part A may cover emergency transportation.
 However, Medicare Part A and B do not cover non-emergency transportation to and from your doctor's office.

-Some Medicare Advantage plans may cover non-emergency transportation, such as trips to your doctor's office or clinic.
-Some Medicare Advantage plans also cover Lyft and Uber rides to and from your doctor's office or fitness center.
+Some Medicare Advantage plans may cover non-emergency transportation to plan-approved locations, such as trips to your doctor's office or clinic.

 Medicare Advantage plans provide the same benefits as Medicare Part A and Part B combined into one simple plan.

-Many Medicare Advantage plans may also offer additional benefits such as coverage for prescription drugs, and some plans may also cover things like dental and vision care.
+Many Medicare Advantage plans may also offer additional benefits such as coverage for prescription drugs and/or dental care or vision care.
+Medicare Advantage plans that offer additional benefits aren’t available in all areas, however.

 Join our email series to receive your free Medicare guide and the latest information about Medicare and Medicare Advantage.